Fact checking Qasim Rashid

 Ahmad Ibn Hanbal

 We have one more quote from a foundational Islamic scholar to show you.
-This time the work of a man whose name was given to the Hanbali school of thought is cited:
+This time we cite the work of a man whose name was given to the Hanbali school of thought:

 “Abu al- Malih ibn `Usama’s father relates that the Prophet said: “Circumcision is a law for men and a preservation of honor for women.” [viii]